htrdr

 - Fix the computation of the surface scattering: there was a bug in how Russian roulette was implemented at surface scattering leading to an underestimation of the surface reflection.

-- Update the thread allocation policy: by default, the number of threads is now
+- Update the thread allocation policy: by default, the number of threads

-and the number of threads defined by the
+detected by OpenMP and the number of threads defined by the

 OMP_NUM_THREADS